Soft Augmentation for Image Classification: Related Work

 \subsection{Robustness of Human Vision}

 Human visual classification is known to be robust against perturbations such as occlusion.
-In computer vision research, the robustness of human vision has often been praised and regarded as golden standards for designing computer vision models~\cite{zhu2019robustness, lowe1999invariant_features}.
+In computer vision research, the robustness of human vision is often regarded as the gold standard for designing computer vision models~\cite{zhu2019robustness, lowe1999invariant_features}.
 These findings indeed inspire development of robust vision models, such as compositional, recurrent, and occlusion aware models~\cite{wang2020robust,wyatte2012limits,kortylewski2020compositional}.
 In addition to specialty models, much of the idea of using invariant transforms to augment training samples come from the intuition and observation that human vision are robust against these transforms such as object translation, scaling, occlusion, photometric distortions, etc.

 Recent studies such as Tang \etal~\cite{tang2018recurrent} indeed confirm the robustness of human visual recognition against mild to moderate perturbations.
 In a 5-class visual classification task, human subjects maintain high accuracy when up to approximately half of an object is occluded.
-However, the more interesting observation is that human performance starts to degenerate rapidly as occlusion increases and falls to chance level when the object is fully occluded (see Fig \ref{fig:soften_methods} right $k=2,3,4$ for qualitative curves).
+However, the more interesting observation is that human performance starts to degenerate rapidly as occlusion increases and falls to chance level when the object is fully occluded (see Figure \ref{fig:soften_methods} right $k=2,3,4$ for qualitative curves).